jacobsvante/cornucopi/crates/client_core/README.md

-Private abstractions for Cornucopia clients.
+Private abstractions for Cornucopi clients.
 You should not depend on this whatsoever.
-The clients are available [here](https://crates.io/crates/cornucopia_sync) (sync version) and [here](https://crates.io/crates/cornucopia_async) (async version).
+The clients are available [here](https://crates.io/crates/cornucopi_sync) (sync version) and [here](https://crates.io/crates/cornucopi_async) (async version).